Gyumeijie/cplusplus-to-c-helper/README.md

 # cplusplus-to-c-converter
-This is a simple bash script to help converting code from c++ to c, whose object model is based on qemu object model.
+This is a simple bash script to help convert code from c++ to c, whose object model is based on qemu object model.

 # usage
 - download the repository